Instant Pot Pho

 FAQs

-Do I have to char the onions and ginger?
+Do I need to char the onions and ginger?

 What kind of noodles should I use?

-I hope you loved this recipe!
+I hope you loved this Instant Pot Pho recipe!
 If you did, please come back to leave a rating and let me know how it went.
 Don’t forget to take a picture and tag me on Instagram @lilyscookingandhome

 Bowl of beef pho topped with fresh herbs, sliced ribeye, bean sprouts, green onions, and chili sauce, served with hoisin and sriracha on a white background.